Skip to content

 • Minimum undergraduate grade point average of 3.0 or minimum graduate-level grade point average of 3.0 (minimum of 12 completed hours of graduate coursework)

-• Satisfactory writing samples
+• Satisfactory responses to two writing prompts

 • Two professional recommendations